rickhull/runsible/README.md

 and alerting.
 It captures remote STDOUT and STDERR and outputs them locally.
 Commands are executed sequentially in a "runlist".

-An executable `runsible` is provided, which parses a YAML file which is provided as a command line argument.
+An executable `runsible` is provided, which looks for a YAML file in the command line arguments.
 The YAML file defines the runlist and settings, while the command line options for `runsible` can override the YAML settings.

 Features
 --------
 * Use SSH for remote transport and execution
+* Use your local ssh_config, keys, agent, etc.
 * Declare runlists and settings in YAML format
 * Robust failure handling including:
   - Retries
   - Alerts via email (soon: kafka, rabbitmq, slack)
   - continue / exit / cleanup after command failure
-* Use your local ssh_config, keys, agent, etc.
+* Runs locally - no remote software or agents to manage

 Installation
 ------------
 Install the gem:

 ```
 $ gem install runsible       # sudo as necessary
 ```
 Or, if using [Bundler](http://bundler.io/), add to your Gemfile:

 ```ruby
 gem 'runsible', '~> 0.1'
 ```

 YAML Configuration
 ------------------
-Top-level yaml structure is a hash.
+The top-level YAML structure is a hash.
 Primary keys are 'settings' and 'runlist', though neither are necessary.
-Optionally you can define a 'cleanup' section, and point to it with `on_failure: cleanup` in your runlist.
+Optionally you can define a 'cleanup' section and point to it with `on_failure: cleanup` in a runlist item.

 The minimal YAML file is empty.  `runsible empty.yaml` will use internal defaults to attempt to SSH to `127.0.0.1:22` as the current user.